Archive for All Articles

 The other day I was looking for something and opened a box which was filled with memorabilia.
 Newspaper clippings (yep, we are old) from when I played in Taiwan and Japan, lanyards from the AAA All Star game I got to play in, baseball cards, etc. The kind of stuff you forget about but when you find it, it gives you good memories to reminisce on.
 The game has given me plenty of memories that I’ll forever be grateful for.

 After a couple minutes of thumbing through some of it, I boxed it up and put it back.
 While stuffing it away to collect some more dust it dawned on me that my kids have never seen that stuff (and that’s okay).
-We have three children, 20, 18 and 15 and the older two were just little ones at the end of my career.
+We have three children, 21, 19 and soon to be 16 and the older two were just little ones at the end of my career.
 They got to see Dad play a little but they were too young for those memories to stick.
 To them I am just “Dad” and that’s exactly how I want it.

 I’ve learned those personal accomplishments I had in the game unfortunately carry no weight when it comes to being a parent.
 All those promotions, wins, trophies, rings, article clippings, baseball cards and stats literally mean nothing in comparison to raising children.
 With that said though, many of the mental and character skills I had to learn as an athlete without a doubt have had carryover.